anonymized-submission-chi2023/CHI-2023-paper---Leveraging-driver-vehicle-and-environment-interaction---Machine-learning-using-driv/README.md

 ## Content
 This repo consists of three major parts: (i) a command line tool to record the eye tracking data from a [Tobii Nano Pro](https://www.tobiipro.com/product-listing/nano), (ii) a tool to calculate eye event data, and (iii) a tool to calculate features from the eye tracking data.
-We will describe in the following on how to get started with this code more detail.
+We will describe in the following on how to get started with this code in more detail.

 > **Prerequisites**: We recommend to use Python 3.8 and to install dependencies via `pip install -U -r requirements.txt`